 We pay an annual cash bonus in order to link a significant portion of the executive's Total Cash Compensation to specific annual Company results and to reflect individual contributions to Company performance.
-We do not use target bonuses for any of our executives, including our Named Executive Officers.
-We fund an incentive pool based on achievement of certain performance measures selected annually by the Committee.
-We pay bonuses to our executives, including our Named Executive Officers, on a discretionary basis out of the pool.
-We believe this is an effective way to award annual bonuses based upon (i) factors that are subject to the influence or control of each individual executive and (ii) the CEO's and the Committee's review of the performance of the Company and the executive in total during the performance period.
-Depending primarily on the position of the Named Executive Officer, Company-level performance and individual performance, between 50% and 75% of an executive's potential cash component will be at risk.
+We do not establish a target performance formula for any of our executives, including our Named Executive Officers.
+Although specific business objectives (focusing on safety, service and financial performance) are communicated to the Company as a whole based on the operating plan developed by management and presented to the Board, no specific performance measures exclusively drive executive bonuses.
+Instead, we pay bonuses to our Named Executive Officers on a discretionary basis.
+We believe this is an effective way to reinforce our pay-for-performance philosophy, as annual bonuses are based upon (i) in large part, the Company's performance, and (ii) the review by the CEO and the Committee of the executive's performance during the period.
+As noted above, this results in the annual cash bonus being highly variable, ranging in recent years from zero for all Named Executive Officers to an amount that exceeds the executive's base salary.